Overview

 - Promotion — The selected replica is promoted to primary.
 It begins accepting writes immediately.

-- Routing — HAProxy detects the topology change and routes new connections to the new primary.
+- Routing — The load balancer detects the topology change and routes new connections to the new primary.
 Existing connections to the old primary are terminated.

 - Recovery — When the failed node comes back online, it automatically rejoins the cluster as a replica and begins streaming from the new primary.